An exact multiple-time-step variational formulation for the committor and the transition rate

 This result follows from $\lim_{\tau \to \infty} \1_D(X_{\tau \bmin S_0}) = \1_D(X_{S_0}) = 0$, $\lim_{\tau \to \infty} \1_{D^\comp}(X_{\tau \bmin S_0}) = \1_{D^\comp}(X_{S_0}) = 1$, $\lim_{\tau \to \infty} \1_{D^\comp}(X_{0 \bmax \bar{S}_\tau}) = \lim_{\tau \to \infty} \1_{D^\comp}(X_{\bar{S}_\tau}) = 1$, and $\hat{\eta}(x)^2 + \1_{D^\comp}(x) \eta(x)^2 = \1_{D}(x)\eta(x)^2 + \1_{D^\comp}(x) \eta(x)^2= \eta(x)^2$.
 As noted above, the first two terms inside the expectation of \eqref{eq:evcn_perturb} are zero because of \eqref{eq:qp_bvp} and \eqref{eq:qm_bvp}.

 Because we typically do not have the true committor at each configuration, we must approximate the MSE.
 If the dataset consists of long trajectories in equilibrium, we can estimate the MSE using

-As discussed in Refs.\ \citenum{strahan_predicting_2023,strahan_inexact_2023}, \eqref{eq:mse_2_traj_def} cannot be estimated using $X_{S_0}$ alone because of the double sampling problem (that is, $\E[\E[\1_B(X_{S_0}) \mid X_0]^2] \ne \E[\1_B(X_{S_0})^2]$).
-We resolve this issue by using \eqref{eq:mse_2_traj}, which involves independent samples conditioned on $X_0$, $X_{S_0}$ and $X_{\bar{S}_0}$.
+As discussed in Refs.~\citenum{strahan_predicting_2023} and~\citenum{strahan_inexact_2023}, \eqref{eq:mse_2_traj_def} cannot be estimated using $X_{S_0}$ (with $S_0$ as defined in \eqref{eqn:Stdef}) alone because of the double sampling problem (that is, $\E[\E[\1_B(X_{S_0}) \mid X_0]^2] \ne \E[\1_B(X_{S_0})^2]$).
+We resolve this issue by using \eqref{eq:mse_2_traj}, which involves independent samples conditioned on $X_0$, $X_{S_0}$ and $X_{\bar{S}_0}$ (with $\bar{S}_0$ as defined in \eqref{eqn:Sbartdef}).
 The MSE estimated from \eqref{eq:mse_2_traj} can be negative due to sampling error, which introduces a constant offset.
 This is because the quantity in the expectation is not a squared difference but rather a product of two different differences.
 Nonetheless, lower MSE values (closer to negative infinity) generally indicate better performance, even when they are negative.

 If the dataset consists of many short trajectories, the MSE cannot be estimated using \eqref{eq:mse_2_traj} because $S_0$ and $\bar{S}_0$ are not generally available.
 Motivated by \eqref{eq:mse_asymp}, we define approximations $\tilde{L}_{\tau_1,\tau_2}(u) \approx \Phi$ and $\MSE_{\tau_1,\tau_2}(u) \approx \MSE(u)$ by solving $\tau_1 (\tilde{L}_{\tau_1}(u) - \tilde{L}_{\tau_1,\tau_2}(u)) = \MSE_{\tau_1,\tau_2}(u)$ and $\tau_2 (\tilde{L}_{\tau_2}(u) - \tilde{L}_{\tau_1,\tau_2}(u)) = \MSE_{\tau_1,\tau_2}(u)$: